 - m) Details of any convictions of any offence resulting in dishonesty, fraud, theft, forgery, perjury, misrepresentation or embezzlement: None - n) Details of being barred from entry into any profession or occupation: None - o) Details of any convictions in any jurisdiction of any criminal offence, or an offence under legislation relating to the Companies Act: None - p) Expertise and experience

-Tom is a qualified chartered accountant and a well-known financial leader responsible for driving financial strategy.
-He is a member (and past chairman) of the SAICA Banking Project Group.
+Tom is a qualified chartered accountant and a well-known financial services leader responsible for driving financial strategy.
+He was the financial services leader for PwC Africa and a member of that firm's Global Financial Services Leadership team.